 - Apply a fixed discount and per item discount rate

 All the above-mentioned extensions work well in their role.
-For the purpose of this article, I will go with the default WooCommerce PayPal option to walk you through the WooComerce PayPal integration process.
+For the purpose of this article, I will show you how to host a WooCommerce application and I will go with the default WooCommerce PayPal option to walk you through the WooComerce PayPal integration process.

 Integrate PayPal With WooCommerce

 Cloudways is a varnish compatible WooCommerce hosting platform with smooth performance and high security.
 As a result, your visitors have a great experience at your store.